The Gods of Eros

 Also known as the Queen of Angels, Mayrah is the Goddess who controls the forces of the wind and

 weather.
 She is also the Divine Mother of Angels, creating them to be the protectors of all mortal life.

-Every Angel is devout worshipers of her and consider her as their matron deity.
+Every Angel is a devout worshiper of her and consider her as their matron deity.
 She is the unofficial head of the

-Angelic counsel and has the last word on all political matters in Varia.
-Many non-angels in Varia also
+Angelic Council and has the last word on all political matters in Varia.
+Many non-Angels in Varia also

 worship her, but not with the same reverence as Angels.
 Mayrah is the matron deity of Angels, airship

 navigators, and music-based bards.
 She is often depicted as a four-winged Angel with white hair and

 eyes.
 Her symbol is a pair of white wings attached to a pearl.